Portfolio-Projects42/front-end-projects/docs-projects/guides/dev-server/writing-plugins.md

 };
 ```

-And add a `/demo/index.html` file which uses our logger module:
+And add a `/demo/index.html` file which uses my logger module:

 ```html
 <!DOCTYPE html>